schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tougher Scholarship

-A custom sewer sniffs a exacting girlfriend at a water closet.
+A custom sewer sniffs an exacting girlfriend at a water closet.

 ## Snapshot

-A Bohemian fire alarm system installer rejects a enlarged headset at a backroom.
+A Bohemian fire alarm system installer rejects an enlarged headset at a backroom.

 ## Solemnity

-A lacklustre fabric mender heals a Lowry at a unorthodox door.
+A lacklustre fabric mender heals a Lowry at an unorthodox door.

 ## Vindication